G00364778/rsa/README.md

   - rsa_lib.py - procedural implementation with working examples
   - lib_rsa.py - object oriented implementation
+  - mac.py - extract all the ip and mac addresses on the local server/pc

 The repository also cantains a key pair, a public key and a private key.
 Public keys are used for encryption and private keys are require for decryption.
 The public key is a subset of the private key.